nextstrain/augur/docs/installation/installation.rst

 .. tabs::

+   .. group-tab:: Nextstrain

+      Augur is part of the Nextstrain project and is available in all :term:`Nextstrain runtimes <docs.nextstrain.org:runtime>`.

+      Continue by following the :doc:`Nextstrain installation guide <docs.nextstrain.org:install>`.

+      Once installed, you can use :doc:`cli:commands/shell` to run ``augur`` directly.

    .. group-tab:: Conda

       Augur can be installed using Conda or another variant.
 This assumes you are familiar with how to `manage Conda environments <https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html>`__.